jmbowman/portabase/README.txt

 PortaBase (portable database) is a personal database application originally written for the Linux-based models of Sharp Zaurus PDA (and should work on any other Linux PDA using the Qtopia environment.)
-It can now also be run as a Linux or Windows desktop application.
+It can now also be run as a Linux, Mac OS X, or Windows desktop application.

 The main features PortaBase currently has are:
 - One data table per file